softbeehive/buk/README.md

 ## Quickstart
 Recently buk is structure oriented tool.
-All you need to start is following base structure:
+All you need to start is following base structure or just use index.html as a template.

 ```html